 One of the first things beginner investors fail to recognize is the power of search engine optimization (SEO).
 For beginner investors, especially those looking to build a name for themselves, content marketing will encompass a large portion of marketing efforts.
 The ability to get your content to rank for its respective keywords is a big achievement, and one that will garner plenty of views if searched enough.
-SEO, including website, content marketing, and even social media presence, can produce untold benefits to both an investor’s viewership and reputation.
+SEO, including website optimization, content marketing, and even a social media presence, can produce untold benefits to both an investor’s viewership and reputation.

 QuickSprout is an easy way for investors to evaluate what’s happening with their website and find ways to improve it.
 Created by Neil Patel, co-founder of Kissmetrics and named a top influencer on the web by the Wall Street Journal, QuickSprout enables users to locate what’s hindering their website and how it can be corrected in order to generate more traffic.
-In terms of real estate marketing tools, QuickSprout can put investors on the fasttrack to not only getting their web presence up to par, but fine-tuning it along the way.
+In terms of real estate marketing tools, QuickSprout can put investors on the fast track to not only getting their web presence up to par, but also fine-tuning it along the way.

 7. Google Analytics

 The benefits don’t stop there.
-Because Google Analytics specializes in target audience identification and website usability, it can aid investors in optimizing real estate marketing campaigns as well as budget allocation.
+Because Google Analytics specializes in target audience identification and website usability, it can aid investors in optimizing their real estate marketing campaigns as well as budget allocation.

 Whether you are looking for customer engagement in the form of a survey or email campaigns, the likes of MailChimp and SurveyMonkey are crucial for new investors.
-These marketing resources provide investors with robust tools to automate email marketing, helping to get emails to the right people at the right time, and doing so in style.
+These marketing resources provide investors with robust tools to automate email marketing, helping get your emails to the right people at the right time, and doing so in style.
 MailChimp offers users easy drag-and-drop options when designing email blasts, allowing users to mix and match their style.